sunfounder/picar-x/docs/source/example_python.rst

 **Run the Code File**

-Open the **example** folder, and you will see there are some python codes and a in it.
+Open the **example** folder, and you will see there are some python codes in it.

 .. code-block::